David Grosgold is a partner in the firm’s Financial Institutions and Insurance Practice Groups. His practice focuses on domestic and cross-border ...

 - Prudential Financial in its $4.8 billion acquisition of Japan-based AIG Star Life Insurance and AIG Edison Life Insurance from American International Group.

-- BM&FBOVESPA in its $620 million investment in and joint venture with CME Group to form Global Preferred Strategic Partners.
+- BM&FBOVESPA in its $620 million investment in a joint venture with CME Group to form Global Preferred Strategic Partners.

 - Syncora Holdings and its subsidiary, Syncora Guarantee, in the subsidiary's comprehensive $6.0 billion restructuring relating to its transactions with various financial institutions that were counterparties to its credit default swaps and holders of residential mortgage-backed securities that it guaranteed.